Sergio00166/webFILE/README.md

 #### Client-side
 - The web interface requires a modern browser (2021 or newer).
-- If you're using something ancient—like a 2018 relic that hasn’t seen an update in half a decade—expect broken styles and layout quirks.
+- If you're using something ancient—like a 2018 relic that hasn’t seen an update in half a decade, expect broken styles and layout quirks.

 ### Configuration
 Configure via environment variables: